 Even without being able to visit the Hall, our afternoon visit was very enjoyable The contrast between the formal Italianate gardens and the much wilder woodland and lakeside walks was particularly stark and interesting.
 In total we walked almost four miles, but hardly noticed it, other than the steep walk back up from the lakes.

 Entry to the Gardens at Renishaw Hall is £8.00 for adults, £7.00 for seniors and £3.50 for children.
 However if you take up annual membership with Historic Houses, you will get free entry to the Gardens, plus free entry to 300 other heritage sites.
-Enter our unique code STEW05 at ‘Add discount code’ and you will receive a £5 discount.
+Enter our unique code STEW05 at ‘Add discount code’ and new members will receive a £5 discount.
 This also applies if you wish to give annual membership as a gift.

 When Hall tours resume, they cost an additional £6.50 per person.
 They normally take place on Fridays, plus Saturdays and Sundays during August.